Where We Work

 International Medical Corps has operated throughout Syria since 2008, and our dedicated team members continue helping families to access the health-related services and supplies that they need.
 We are providing primary and secondary health, nutrition, protection and mental health services throughout the country, as well as water, sanitation and hygiene support, through both fixed facilities and mobile medical teams.

-Thirteen years of civil war have devastated Syria’s infrastructure and severely limited access to essential services.
-As this fast-moving situation evolves, International Medical Corps is maintaining its commitment to support families in need across Syria.
+Years of civil war have devastated Syria’s infrastructure and severely limited access to essential services.
+As this fast-moving situation evolves, International Medical Corps is maintaining its commitment to support families in need across the country.
 Our experienced teams are adapting and rapidly expanding our programs to meet significant health and humanitarian needs across the country.

 To help families affected by the conflict in Syria, please donate now.

-International Medical Corps has operated inside Syria since 2008, first supporting Iraqi refugees and vulnerable local populations, then later expanding our work to respond to the needs of those caught up elsewhere in the conflict.
+International Medical Corps has operated in Syria since 2008, first supporting Iraqi refugees and affected local populations, then later expanding our work to respond to the needs of those caught up elsewhere in the conflict.

 Population